 - Sapphire Reserve – 3X points on travel and dining

-There is a much higher earning potential when these cards are paired with no or low annual fee cards from the same rewards family, which typically earn a higher number of points per dollar spent on everyday purchases than their premium counterparts.
+Long term, there is a much higher earning potential when these cards are paired with no or low annual fee cards from the same rewards family.
+These cards typically earn a higher number of points per dollar spent on everyday purchases than their premium counterparts.
 High earning card combinations for each rewards program include:

-- Sapphire Reserve – Paired with the Chase Freedom®, Chase Freedom Unlimited®, and Ink Business Cash℠ Credit Card
+- Sapphire Reserve – Paired with the Chase Freedom Flex℠, Chase Freedom Unlimited®, and Ink Business Cash® Credit Card

-- Amex Platinum – Paired with The Amex EveryDay® Credit Card from American Express, The Amex EveryDay® Preferred Credit Card from American Express, and The Blue Business℠ Plus Credit Card from American Express
+- Amex Platinum – Paired with The Amex EveryDay® Credit Card from American Express, The Amex EveryDay® Preferred Credit Card from American Express, and The Blue Business® Plus Credit Card from American Express

 Due to Chase’s broad definitions in the travel and dining categories, most cardholders will find it easier to leverage the Sapphire Reserve bonus categories than those attached to the Amex Platinum, unless you spend an awful lot on flights and hotels.
 We also give the Sapphire Reserve a slight edge in this category because it offers a higher base redemption value of 1.5¢ per point through the Chase Travel Portal.

 - Sapphire Reserve – Priority Pass™ Select Membership

 - Amex Platinum – The Centurion® Lounge network, Delta Sky Club®, Priority Pass™ Select Membership, Airspace Lounges, and Lufthansa Business and Senator Lounges in Terminal 2 of Munich Airport